re-plicate/DynaGraph/README.md

 ![image](https://github.com/re-plicate/DynaGraph/blob/main/Fig/Tab2.png)

 The results in Table 2 compare DynaGraph with all the open-source baselines.
 It is surprising that DynaGraph achieve SOTA in both two datasets.
+STAWnet shows the closest performance of DynaGraph, which has some similar mechanism with DynaGraph.
 ## 3.Time cost on TAXIBJ dataset
 ![image](https://github.com/re-plicate/DynaGraph/blob/main/Fig/Fig1.png)